LukeGrahamLandry/franca/devlog.md

   i do think making more syscall numbers different from linux is an improvement so you can intercept them even if they try not to go through libc.
 - making the kernel side of virtio drivers more data driven since they're all the same.
   - wasted some time on trying to make a constant containing an array and not getting relocations.

-TODO: doesn't work with `strace on` in vzf
+- return ctx from handle_signal as an extra check that its nested correctly
+- being a bit less wasteful
+  - for collect_fs, since i'm not actually using the hash table, store the constant data as a flat array, (saves 72k)
+  - don't leak the boxed FuseFile
+  - reuse file descriptors
+- more work on the endless quest for the lost syscalls

 ## (Nov 22)